findtherabbit/X/FAQ.md

 2. Go to your profile page at the [findtherabbit.me](https://findtherabbit.me/profile).

-3. Copy your unique referral link with your friends, mates, and pals.
+3. Copy your unique referral link and play with your friends, mates, and pals.